EngineeringSoftware/predictiverts/README.md

 ## Training Data Collection

-We use [PIT](https://pitest.org/) to get mutants for training data.
+We use [PIT](https://pitest.org) to get mutants for training data.
 To generate and collect training data from an open-source project:

-1. Create download directory `_downloads` and clone the repository `$project` to this directory.
+1. Create download directory `_downloads` and clone the repository `${project}` to this directory.

-The project list and SHAs we used are documented [here](https://github.com/EngineeringSoftware/predictiverts/blob/43c65cc9bb2b7e1379e101457a734b7b2e01ad25/python/pts/main.py#L34).
+The list of projects and SHAs we used are documented [here](https://github.com/EngineeringSoftware/predictiverts/blob/43c65cc9bb2b7e1379e101457a734b7b2e01ad25/python/pts/main.py#L34).

-To download all the projects:
+To download all the projects with a single command, execute the
+following:

 ```bash
 mkdir -p _downloads